 Scissett Middle School is part of the family of First and Middle Schools, from which children transfer to Shelley College at 13.
 Our aim is to provide a high quality of education for all our children within a caring and supportive environment.
 At Scissett Middle School, Programmes of Study, linked to the National Curriculum, provide the basis for a broad, balanced and challenging curriculum.
 Our emphasis is on equality of opportunity and on meeting the needs of each individual in the most appropriate way by providing encouragement and experiences to enable each child to develop self confidence and to achieve potential.

-Helen Peace is responsible for Additional Needs at Scissett Middle School.
+Gill Senior is responsible for Additional Needs at Scissett Middle School.

 Disability & Equality

 At Scissett Middle School we will continuously strive to ensure that everyone is treated with respect and dignity.
 Each person in our school will be given fair and equal opportunities to develop their full potential regardless of their gender, ethnicity, cultural and religious background, sexuality, disability or special educational needs and ability.
 Our admissions policy does not discriminate against disabled pupils.

 The school works actively to promote equality and foster positive attitudes and commitment towards it.

 The school has a set of policies outlining in greater detail the procedures that are followed to ensure equality and diversity and these are available on request.

 Gill Senior is responsible for inclusion in school.